 At our Saint-Ouen-l'Aumône site, we have installed ecofriendly, green roofs and green parking spaces to limit the building's impact on its surroundings and encourage rainwater to percolate (preventing flooding).

-Sisley promotes and encourages responsible agriculture by reusing by-products from other industries.
-These include saffron flower extract, a key active ingredient in the Velvet skincare collection, which comes from the food industry.
+Sisley promotes responsible agriculture by reusing by-products from other industries.
+These include saffron flower extract, a key active ingredient in the Velvet with Saffron Flowers range, which comes from the food industry.

 Sisley supports projects that aim to protect the environment and biodiversity both in France and globally.
 On French Guyana's Cayenne Peninsula, the Sisley Foundation has partnered with the Coastal Protection Agency and the French Agricultural Research Centre for International Development (CIRAD) to create the Sisley Laurel Garden for studying and protecting these plants.

 Our main aim is to reduce our environmental footprint by lowering our CO2 emissions and we are fully committed to this objective.
 However, even our most diligent work in this area will not make us carbon neutral on its own as every activity has an impact.

 This is why we launched the Sisley For Nature programme in 2022.
 Each year, it supports and funds carbon offsetting projects and measures to protect biodiversity and ecosystems in France, working as closely as possible to our affiliates or in partnership with our suppliers.

 Sisley's laboratories are at the cutting edge of research and innovation examining how our skin adapts and responds to our products.
 Our scientific teams select ingredients based on how safe, effective and sustainable they are.

 Significant investment has been made in ecotoxicity (analyzing our ingredients' environmental impact).